bkirman/bkirman.github.io/src/pages/publications.md

 ### 2022

+* Charline Foch and Ben Kirman (2022) [“The game doesn’t judge you”: game designers' perspectives on implementing failure in video games](/papers/Foch2022DesignerFailure.pdf).
+In Proceedings of The 17th International Conference on the Foundations of Digital Games 2022 (FDG'22).
+Athens, Greece.
 * Ben Kirman, Oliver Bates, Carolynne Lord, and Hayley Alter (2022) [Thinking Outside the Bag: Worker-led Speculation and the Future of Gig Economy Delivery Platforms](/papers/Kirman2022OutsideTheBag.pdf).
 In proceedings of 2022 Design Research Society Conference (DRS 2022).
 Bilbao, Basque Country.

 ### 2021